Pea75x/GA-project-3-frontend/README.md

 ### Back end

-For the reviews, we started with the review schema which included a comment, rating, and created by, so we can later gather the users username and image to display in the comments section.
+For the reviews, we started with the review schema which included a comment, rating, and created by, so we can later gather the user's username and image to display in the comments section.

 ```javascript
 const reviewSchema = new mongoose.Schema(